Microsoft Timeline

 Windows NT 5.1

-32-bit Windows XP both stable and easy to use.
+32-bit Windows XP, a major release both stable and easy to use over the next decade.
 64-bit edition also.

 COM → .NET Framework with more secure Library